 The only waterpark in the state of Hawaii, Wet'n'Wild Hawaii (formerly Hawaiian Waters Adventure Park) is located in the city of Kapolei, a short half-an-hour drive west of Waikiki.
 This 25-acre property on the north side of the island of Oahu is also one of the driest and warmest spots on the Island.
-Wet'n'Wild Hawaii is beautifully landscaped and takes advantage of the slopes, cliffs and natural beauty of the surrounding area.
-Thet's why Wet'n'Wild Hawaii was voted one of the top 10 best waterparks by the Travel Channel.
+The park is beautifully landscaped and takes advantage of the slopes, cliffs, and natural beauty of the surrounding area.
+And that's why Wet'n'Wild Hawaii was voted one of the top 10 best waterparks by the Travel Channel.

 Wet'n'Wild Hawaii is a family attraction with a variety of rides and attractions that will appeal to all ages.
-Try riding the Big Kahuna, a twisting, turning family slide that accommodates two to three riders be inner tube.
-Surfsliders are three more of the parks exciting bodyslides and Waianae Coaster is four tube slides that start from a platform four and half stories high.
+Try riding the Big Kahuna, a twisting, turning family slide that accommodates two to three riders per inner tube.
+Surfsliders are three more of the park's exciting body slides and Waianae Coaster is four tube slides that start from a platform four and a half stories high.

 Thrill-seekers can blast down the Cliffhanger, thrilling six-story, side-by-side freefall body slides.
 If that's not enough the Flyin' Hawaiian will shoot you out of a flume mid-air to then plunge into a pool below.